Assam Assembly adjourned as clash erupts over "Dy speaker attack"

-The ruling BJP alleged to the opposition party that the Congress legislator Nurul Huda attacked Deputy Speaker Numal Momin outside the House on Monday.
+The ruling Bharatiya Janata Party, BJP alleged to the opposition party that the Congress legislator Nurul Huda attacked Deputy Speaker Numal Momin outside the House on Monday.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!